west-code-development/West/Doc/manual.rst

    * - **Default**
      - "bis_info"
    * - **Description**
      - Name of the file that contains info about bisection.
-Used only when bse_method is "FF_QBOX" and localization is "B".
+Used only when bse_method = "FF_QBOX" and localization = "B".

 .. data:: chi_kernel